Outdated or Unsupported Browser Detected

 Section 3 - Appeals

-These cases involve an employer’s or individual’s tax liability or responsibility.
-They may control what payroll and employees you must include in your quarterly contribution/wage reports.
+Tax cases involve an employer’s tax liability or individual’s responsibility.
+For example, these appeals involve the payroll and employees that must be included in your quarterly contribution and wage reports.
 The department is a party to these proceedings.

 The department will mail the interested parties a determination.
 If you disagree with the determination, you have the right to appeal by making a written request for a hearing.

 An appeal must be in writing.
 To appeal, you must write to the department stating that you are appealing the determination.
-Attach a copy of the determination and include dates and times when you, your witnesses, and representatives, if any, are unavailable for a hearing.
-The department will attempt to schedule around unavailable dates and times, though this is not guaranteed.
+Attach a copy of the determination.
 Indicate any special needs such as an interpreter or other accommodations needed due to disability.
-You, your agent, or your attorney should sign the appeal.

 Mail appeal to: